terraform-aws-modules/terraform-aws-ecs/modules/service/README.md

-# ECS Service Module
+# Amazon ECS Service Module

-Configuration in this directory creates an ECS Service and associated resources.
+Configuration in this directory creates an Amazon ECS Service and associated resources.

 Some notable configurations to be aware of when using this module:
 1. `desired_count`/`scale` is always ignored; the module is designed to utilize autoscaling by default (though it can be disabled)